Matrix concentration inequalities and efficiency of random universal sets of quantum gates: Introduction and summary of main results

-It is known that the constant $A(\S)$ from the Solovay-Kitaev theorem is inversely proportional to $1-\delta(\nu_\S)$, where $\delta(\nu_\S):=\mathrm{sup}_t\delta(\nu_\S,t)$, whenever $\delta(\nu_\S)<1$ \cite{harrow}.
+where $\|A\|_1=\tr\sqrt{AA^\dagger}$.
+Thus $\delta(\nu_\mc{S},t)$ controls the error we make when taking average of $f_A$ with respect to $\nu_\mc{S}$ instead of the Haar measure.
+Unitaries constituting $\delta$-approximate $t$-design form $\epsilon$-nets for $t\simeq\frac{d^{5/2}}{\epsilon}$ and $\delta\simeq \left(\frac{\epsilon^{3/2}}{d}\right)^{d^2}$ \cite{oszmaniec}.
+As a direct consequence of property \eqref{eq:approximate-polynomial} $\delta$-approximate $t$-designs find numerous applications throughout quantum information, including randomized benchmarking \cite{Gambetta2014,Brandao21}, information transmission \cite{InfTransmission2009}, quantum state discrimination \cite{StateDiscrimination2005}, criteria for universality of quantum gates \cite{sawicki2021} and complexity growth \cite{susskind,ChaosDesign2017,MO1,jonas2}.
+It is also known that the constant $A(\S)$ from the Solovay-Kitaev theorem is inversely proportional to $1-\delta(\nu_\S)$, where $\delta(\nu_\S):=\mathrm{sup}_t\delta(\nu_\S,t)$, whenever $\delta(\nu_\S)<1$ \cite{harrow}.
 Determining the value of $\delta(\nu_\S)$ requires computation of the norm of an infinite number of operators $T_{\nu_\S,t}$ which is analytically and numerically intractable.
 It is known, however, that $\delta(\nu_\S)<1$ under the additional assumption that gates have algebraic entries \cite{bourgain2012, bourgain2008}.
 In this case also the constant $c$ in the Solovay-Kitaev theorem is equal to $1$.
 Recent results \cite{bocharov,kliuchnikov,kliuchnikov2016, selinger, sarnak} based on some number theoretic constructions give examples of universal sets with $c = 1$ and the smallest possible value of $\delta(\nu_\S)$.
 The approach presented in these contributions has been unified in \cite{sarnak} where the author pointed out the connection of these new results to the seminal work concerning distributions of points on the sphere $S^2$ \cite{lubotzky}.